Rowllins Mental Health and Wellness Center, LLC.

 I believe YOU are the expert in you.
 My purpose, as a counselor, is to work WITH you to identify your needs, to develop your goals, and to create a pathway to move from where we are now to where you want to be when your goals are achieved.
 I firmly believe that honoring lived experience is essential to effective therapeutic treatment.

 I value diversity and practice awareness and support of culture, ethnicity, sexuality, gender, and other factors of identity.
 I am dedicated to continuing to seek educational opportunities to increase my awareness and activism in supporting diversity.
-My pronouns are she/her.
 I strongly believe that one of the purposes of my life is to advocate for others, to provide service to those who may be marginalized by broader society.
 I am passionate about providing a space of acceptance and about helping others find their strengths.

 Why I became a counselor: